Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding

 Furthermore, since $\weight(y,z)\geq 1$ for all adjacent pairs of vertices, the conductance of each edge is at least 1.
 Therefore, since $G$ is connected, the effective resistance of each pair of vertices is at most $n-1$ (as in \autoref{lem:pathenergy}).
 Hence, $\rdiam(x)\leq n-1$.
-This completes the proof of \autoref{thm:effresvertexmeasure}. \end{proof}
+This completes the proof of \autoref{thm:effresvertexmeasure}, where for the lower bound on $\lambda_k$ we use \autoref{lem:lambdamutrans}. \end{proof}

-It is known that the $L^\infty$-mixing time is bounded by the maximum hitting time (see the middle display on p.~137 of \cite{LPW06}), which, in turn, is at most the maximum commute time.
-More precisely, \cite{LPW06} shows that
+It is known that for lazy random walk, the $L^\infty$-mixing time is bounded by the maximum hitting time (see the middle display on p.~137 of \cite{LPW06}), which, in turn, is at most the maximum commute time.
+More precisely (recall \eqref{eq:mixingreturnprob}), \cite{LPW06} shows that

 where $T_x$ is the first time the lazy random walk visits $x$.
 This result is due to Aldous.
-We give another proof here that the $L^\infty$-mixing time is bounded by the commute time, which we use to answer open questions on the smallest log-Sobolev and entropy constants. \begin{corollary} For every unweighted, finite, connected graph $G$, we have
+We give another proof here that the $L^\infty$-mixing time is bounded by the commute time, which we use to answer open questions on the smallest log-Sobolev and entropy constants. \begin{corollary} For every unweighted, loopless, finite, connected graph $G$, lazy simple random walk satisfies